 Regardless of the time of year, this area boasts some of the country’s most captivating views.

 Consider the Altitude

 One thing most first-time travelers don’t expect when visiting the High Country is the swift change in altitude.
 Denver isn’t referred to as the Mile High City for nothing!
-When you get to Breckenridge, you are at almost twice the altitude of Denver.

 The thin mountain air can take some getting used to so be sure to take it slow.

 Avoid consuming too much alcohol or caffeine when you first arrive.
 Swap these beverages for plenty of water and before you know it, you’ll be acclimated and ready to explore your surroundings.

 Know Where to Go

 With so many tempting sites to see and experience, it can be hard to decide what to do in Colorado High Country first.